Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 Choose your type of vegetarianism

-Vegetarianism covers several variants: lacto-ovo-vegetarian (with eggs and dairy), lacto-vegetarian (dairy but no eggs), ovo-vegetarian (eggs but no dairy), or pescatarian (with fish).
-Define your approach before starting — FoodCraft allows you to precisely configure your dietary exclusions in your profile.
+Vegetarianism covers several variations: lacto-ovo-vegetarian (with eggs and dairy), lacto-vegetarian (dairy but no eggs), ovo-vegetarian (eggs but no dairy), or pescatarian (with fish).
+Define your approach before starting—FoodCraft allows you to precisely configure your dietary exclusions in your profile.

 2